 One of the more important - and complex - decisions you need to consider is where you will live.
-Do you wish to remain in your home as long as possible or move to a Florida retirement community?
+Do you wish to remain in your home as long as possible or move to Florida retirement community?
 What are the long-term care options in each of these scenarios?
 How will you pay for such care?
 Understanding the various alternatives will help you and your family to make better-informed decisions and provide more peace of mind about your future.

 While most people say they would prefer to stay in their home as long as possible, an increasing number of retirees "on-the-go" are considering Continuing Care Retirement Communities, or CCRCs, as a viable alternative.
 Such communities are appropriate for retirees who are independent today- and often still quite active- but who want to have a plan in place for their future housing and care needs.
 The distinguishing factor between a CCRC and any other type of retirement living arrangement is that the retirement community contractually guarantees a continuum of care- most often including independent living, assisted living, and skilled nursing care.

-Ideally, moving into a CCRC should be the last residency decision you ever make.
-Choosing the right retirement community is a major decision and, therefore, it is important to understand the contract details, the cost of care, the quality and level of care available, financial stability of the community, as well as the potential impact on your personal financial plans.
-Before deciding whether a retirement community is right for you it is recommended that you sit down with an objective advisor who is knowledgeable about CCRCs and can help you determine the potential long-term financial impact of this important decision based on various scenarios.
+Ideally, moving into a CCRC Indiana should be the last residency decision you ever make.
+Choosing the right retirement community in Virginia is a major decision and, therefore, it is important to understand the contract details, the cost of care, the quality and level of care available, financial stability of the community, as well as the potential impact on your personal financial plans.
+Before deciding whether a retirement community in North Carolina is right for you it is recommended that you sit down with an objective advisor who is knowledgeable about CCRCs and can help you determine the potential long-term financial impact of this important decision based on various scenarios.